hamsternipples/nosedocs/noseblog.md

 ---

-so, assuming I'm my source's interaction with sufficiently complicated systems, theory is correct, perhaps johnathan caused them to loose faith in their own neural network's ability to correctly identify the signals it has been taught to recognise -- and so, their loss of faith in their machines began to allow them to begin to fail to recognise certain things my eyes would do, and allow me to gain levels easier.
+so, assuming I'm my source's interaction with sufficiently complicated systems, theory is correct, perhaps jon caused them to loose faith in their own neural network's ability to correctly identify the signals it has been taught to recognise -- and so, their loss of faith in their machines began to allow them to begin to fail to recognise certain things my eyes would do, and allow me to gain levels easier.

 so, nosebook techs: now you know :) get your faith back because you have a lot more capability you'll need to limit; I'm pretty sure this is either the long haul or the *really* long haul we're in for.

 even weirder than that, could be the idea that somehow the eclipse premonition was some sort of setup to make it all work, almost as if all I need to do is to just roll with everything that happens, because, like the illusion I made with xander, I don't even need to make an effort anymore: I just follow my instinct and go with the flow.

-I was thinking about how maybe johnathan might react to this entry, but -- I hope he just rolls with it :) anyway, thanks :)
+I was thinking about how maybe jon might react to this entry, but -- I hope he just rolls with it :) anyway, thanks :)

 ### 2019-04-09 18:48 - some more idealised ideas